Baptisms are by prior arrangement with the Parish – please phone the Parish Secretary 01-283 1593. Prior booking is essential.

 Members of our Baptism Team work in pairs and are responsible for meeting parents and assisting them in preparing for the baptism of their child.
 The Team hosts a meeting at 8 p.m. on the Wednesday evening, ten days prior to the day of the Baptism Ceremony.
-This takes place in our Parish Centre (opposite Gleeson’s Lounge).
-For upcoming dates for preparation for Baptism please contact our Parish Secretary, Therese O’Donoghue, phone 01-283 1593 (9 am – 1.30 pm Mon-Fri) or use our Contact Form.
+This takes place in our Parish Pastoral Centre (beside the church).
+For upcoming dates for preparation for Baptism please contact our Parish Secretary, phone 01-283 1593 (9.00 am – 1.30 pm Tue – Fri) or use our Contact Form.

 A carefully planned programme called Do this in Memory has been designed by our Archdiocese to meet the need for parish-based resources to give parents, children and the parish community the opportunity to prepare for First Holy Communion.
-On Sunday October 2, at the Family Mass at 10.30 a.m., boys and girls and their parents who are preparing for next year began this programme, with an active involvement in our Family Mass.
-Other dates are:
+On the first Sunday in October, at the Family Mass, boys and girls and their parents who are preparing for next year began this programme, with an active involvement in our Family Mass.
+The programme continues to run every month from October to April with 8 additional dates masses selected for those preparing for the sacrament.

 First Communion students from Our Lady of Mercy National School, St. Mary’s National School, St. Andrew’s College and Booterstown National School are involved in this preparation.